prebid/prebid.github.io/dev-docs/modules/userId.md

 })
 ```

-If there are additional identifiers that LiveIntent could resolve, those can be added under the `identifiersToResolve` array in config params.
+2.If you are passing additional identifiers that you want to resolve to the LiveIntent ID, add those under the `identifiersToResolve` array in the configuration parameters.
 ```
 pbjs.setConfig({
     userSync: {